-The paid up Share Capital of the Company as on 31st March, 2022 was Rs.
-17.12 Crore.
-As on 31st March, 2022, the Company has not issued shares with differential voting rights nor granted stock options nor sweat equity and none of the Directors of the Company hold any convertible instruments.
+The paid up Share Capital of the Company as on 31st March, 2024 was Rs.
+21.74 Crore.
+As on 31st March, 2024.The Company has not issued shares with differential voting rights nor granted stock options nor sweat equity.